 How have you participated in your current House community?

-Applications will be reviewed by Harnwell Senior Staff and RAGAs affiliated with the Harnwell Cultures Collective.
-Interested students can apply to multiple tracks in the Collective, so it is highly encouraged that the essays reflect the uniqueness of each program in order to be seriously considered.
+Applications will be reviewed by Harnwell Senior Staff and RAGAs affiliated with the program communities.
 If needed, Harnwell Senior Staff and RAGAs reserve the right to reach out to applicants clarifying room requests and additional concerns.

 firstname.lastname@example.org, please include "International Program" in the subject header.